0

 Adding a Rule

-• drag and drop one of the outputs to the STOP (shown below)
+• Drag and drop one of the outputs to the STOP node (shown below).

-• right click to delete the output (this creates a "dead end" which behaves the same as the STOP in runtime)
+• Right click to delete the output.
+This creates a "dead end" that behaves the same as the STOP node during runtime.

 Reply Oldest first